 The National Health and Nutrition Examination Survey (NHANES) assesses the health and nutritional status of adults and children in the U.S. It collects detailed information about food, nutrient, and supplement intake and other dietary behaviors.
 Before the 2009-10 administration, the NHANES collected this information exclusively through 24-hour recalls, food frequency questionnaires, and survey questionnaires.
 In certain situations, however, such as when assessment of the total diet is not required or when time is constrained, researchers have found that short dietary assessment instruments, often called screeners, are valuable.
 For example, screeners can be used for characterizing a population's median intakes or examining interrelationships between diet and other variables.

 Recognizing the need for these tools, the Risk Factor Assessment Branch (RFAB), has developed several dietary screeners.
 One of these is the 26-item Dietary Screener Questionnaire (DSQ), which asks about the frequency of consumption in the past month of selected foods and drinks.
 The DSQ captures intakes of fruits and vegetables, dairy/calcium, added sugars, whole grains/fiber, red meat, and processed meat.
+The DSQ can be interviewer-administered on paper or the web.

 - Each of the 26 items on the screener was selected because of its relationship to one or more dietary factors of interest in dietary guidance.
 Learn more about the relationship between dietary factors and food items on the DSQ.

 The scoring algorithms will enable researchers using the DSQ in their own studies to improve the accuracy of estimates of dietary factors assessed.
-Researchers also will be able to compare their results to calibrated national estimates from NHANES.
+Researchers also will be able to compare their results to national estimates from NHANES.

 Substantial evaluation work has been done to develop the individual questions on the DSQ and test the performance of subsets of questions.